RiverHawks Scholar Program FAQs

 $23,500; Includes Academic Tuition, Fees and Housing with meal plan

-These costs are from the 2021 - 2022 Academic Year and are subject to change.
-Projected costs do not include books or individual housing supplies (towels, sheets, clothing, computers, etc.
+These costs are subject to change.
+Projected costs do not include books or individual housing supplies (towels, sheets, clothing, computers, etc.)

 Is Financial aid available?

-RiverHawks Scholar program has applied for Comprehensive Transition Program or CTP designation through the U.S. Department of Education.
-We are currently awaiting approval, but expect to be approved by December 2020.
-Once approved for CTP designation, students will be able to fill out the FAFSA and apply for federal financial aid.
+RiverHawks Scholar Program is an approved Comprehensive Transition Program through the U.S. Department of Education.
+Our students can fill out the FAFSA and apply for federal financial assistance.

 Is there a specific person to direct the application to, if a signature upon delivery is preferred?